Advising and Matriculation - Undergraduates

 The matriculation process

 If your matriculation is not fully complete by Monday of Week one of teaching you will begin to receive warnings under the Failure to Register policy.

 All students must matriculate at the start of each year of their studies.
-Students who take Leave of Absence for Semester 1 must re-matriculate for their return at the start of Semester 2.
+Students who take leave of absence for semester one must re-matriculate for their return at the start of semester two.

 You must attend Advising and have your module choices validated to become a matriculated (registered) student.
 Medicine students meet with their Personal Tutors instead.

-If you do not know who your Adviser is you can find out by looking on your module choices page in the Advising facility, accessible from the Academic tab in iSaint or from the Online Advising link on the right of this page.
+If you do not know who your Adviser is you can find out by looking on your module choices page in the Advising facility, accessible from the Academic tab in MySaint or from the Online Advising link on the right of this page.
 Advisers for the new academic year are allocated during August and early September.

 If you will be in your Honours years and are studying for a Joint Honours degree you must see the Honours Adviser of each of the subjects you will be studying e.g. if your degree is MA (Honours) French and Latin, you must see the Honours Adviser in French and the Honours Adviser in Classics.